Role of spironolactone in ascites

 The mechanism of action of spironolactone involves blocking the aldosterone receptor, which helps in inhibiting sodium reabsorption in the kidneys and promoting the excretion of sodium and water in the urine.
 This leads to a decrease in fluid retention and a reduction in ascites volume.

-See also Spironolactone flushing
+See also Spironolactone adrenal hyperplasia

 Compared to other treatments for ascites, spironolactone has been shown to be effective and well-tolerated by patients.
 It is often used in combination with other diuretics such as furosemide to achieve optimal results in managing ascites.